Phoenicopteriformes: Relation to extinct palaelodids

 The Palaelodidae – an extinct family of peculiar "swimming flamingos" – are believed to be the closest relatives of the modern flamingos, with the extinct genus Juncitarsus slightly more primitive than the clade which contains flamingos and grebes (Mirandornithes).

 The foot and wing anatomy of fossil palaelodids suggests that they were surface-swimming birds, rather than grebe-like divers as was proposed in the past.
 Whether swimmers or divers, that both primitive phoenicopteriforms and their closest relatives, the grebes, were highly aquatic, indicates that the entire clade Mirandornithes evolved from aquatic, probably swimming ancestors.

+Etymology

+The name comes from Ancient Greek φοῖνιξ (phoînix), meaning "crimson", πτερόν (pterón), meaning "feather", and Latin formes, meaning "form".